Elvis made few recordings in other languages and his only international concerts were in Canada.

-Although more than three decades have passed since his death on August 16, 1977, Elvis Presley's popularity shows no signs of fading.
+Although almost four decades have passed since his death on August 16, 1977, Elvis Presley's popularity shows no signs of fading.

 In fact, the only things fading for Presley, who would have turned 80 years old in 2015, are some of those sequin jumpsuits he used to wear in the early 1970s.